RiceComp427-Spring2019/comp427-hw1-paranoia-whyymlm/README.md

 ## Problem 1
 - Scenario: Stadium
 - Assumptions:
   There are a lot of people who want to do harm to the stadium.
 They can be terrorist, fans or employees from other sport teams.
-I have   to condier different situations and different countermeasures.
+I have   to condier different situations and make sure the stadium is avalaible for the training and the game.
+I also have to protect the         properties of the players and spectators from both teams.
 - Assets:
   1. The lawn.
 It should be well cared for and maintained.
   2. Floodlights.